smaht-dac/smaht-pipeline-utils/docs/deploy_pipeline.rst

 `here <https://github.com/dbmi-bgm/cgap-portal/blob/master/docs/public/help/access_keys.md>`_.

 The default path used by the code to locate this file is ``~/.cgap-keys.json``.
-However, it is possible to specify a different keypair file throug the command line, if desired.
+However, it is possible to specify a different keypair file through a command line argument, if desired.

 Target Account Information
 --------------------------